 - Simple carbohydrates often lead to a faster rise in blood sugar and insulin secretion from the pancreas – which can have negative health effects.

-- Many complex carbohydrate foods contain fiber, vitamins and minerals, and they take longer to digest – which means they have less of an immediate impact on blood sugar, causing it to rise more slowly.
-But other so called complex carbohydrate foods such as white bread and white potatoes contain mostly starch but little fiber or other beneficial nutrients.
-Junk food such as burgers, hot-dogs or even white pasta have a high GI.
+- Many complex carbohydrate foods contain fiber, vitamins, and minerals, and they take longer to digest – which means they have less of an immediate impact on blood sugar, causing it to rise more slowly.
+But other so-called complex carbohydrate foods such as white bread and white potatoes contain mostly starch but little fiber or other beneficial nutrients.
+Junk food such as burgers, hot-dogs or even white pasta has a high GI.